 If I can lead salty veterans in a combat zone where life and death is a real concern to a destination I’ve never been, I can lead passionate, talented, and ambitious travel agents along their entrepreneurial journey as well.

 So, who’s with me?
-Who wants to embark on this travel entrepreneurial journey with me?
+Who wants to embark on this travel entrepreneurial journey with me and start their travel advisor training?

 There’s a couple of ways you can do it: